iscodex/culqi-nodejs/README.md

 The library ships with **API v2** resources and is scaffolded to support future versions side by side.

+## Requirements

+The SDK Supports NodeJS version 22 or higher.

 ## Quick start

 ```bash